oguimbal/pgsql-ast-parser/readme.md

 ```

-ℹ Like with visitor, you can also convert subparts of AST to SQL (not necessarily a whole statement) by calling other methods of toSql.
+Like with `astVisitor()` or `astModifier()`, you can also convert subparts of AST to SQL (not necessarily a whole statement) by calling other methods of toSql.

 # 📝 Modifying SQL AST

-There is a special kind of visitor, which I called `astMapper`, which allows you to traverse & modify ASTs on the fly.
+There is a special kind of visitor, which I called [astMapper](/src/ast-mapper.ts), which allows you to traverse & modify ASTs on the fly.

 For instance, you could rename a table in a request like this: